bxparks/EpoxyDuino/README.md

 produces an executable with a `.out` extension, for example, `SampleTest.out`.

-To be clear, most Arduino programs have hardware dependencies which will *not* be supported by UnixHostDuino.
-However, if your program has limited hardware dependencies so that it is conceptually portable to a vanilla Unix environment, UnixHostDuino may work.
+To be clear, most Arduino programs have hardware dependencies which will *not* be supported by EpoxyDuino.
+However, if your program has limited hardware dependencies so that it is conceptually portable to a vanilla Unix environment, EpoxyDuino may work.

 Running an Arduino program natively on Linux or MacOS has some advantages: